DamianGillessen1989/que-padrisimo/README.md

 I'd like to thank the following persons and sources for their invaluable assistance and support while this project was being developed:

-- My Mentor Harry Dhillon at the Code Institute - For his advice, tips and assistance in creating this awesome project, and the guidance and inspiration for this extensive README file.
+- My Mentor Harry Dhillon at the Code Institute - For his advice, tips and assistance in creating this awesome project, and for the guidance and inspiration for this extensive README file.
 - My Peers and Instructors at the Code Institute - For providing valuable feedback and guidance during the development and testing phases.
 Especially Thomas for his constant feedback and support.
 - The Love Running project - This project was a great guide on how to prepare the basic site structures and how to present information in a nice styled way - [https://github.com/Code-Institute-Solutions/love-running-v3](https://github.com/Code-Institute-Solutions/love-running-v3).
 - The Sikhism Project by Harry Dhillon - [https://github.com/Harry-Leepz/Sikhism-Project](https://github.com/Harry-Leepz/Sikhism-Project).